Watson-LU/CMEECourseWork/README.md

 ## Files in the CMEECourseWork
 1. the feedback folder
 2. the README.md file
-3. the R_practice folder -- practices for the basic data analyses and statistics modeule
-4. week1 folder
+3. week1 folder
-5. week2 folder
+4. week2 folder
-6. week3 folder
+5. week3 folder
-...
+6. week4 folder --practices in the Data Management and Visualization module ...